luciencd/nycnanobnb/readme.md

 3. Connecting people from different countries with eachother.

 4. Creating a highly efficient use of loft space for the purposes of the first three points.

+## Intellectual Property Notice

+All code and projects in this repository were created by Lucien Christie-Dervaux independently, prior to employment with any current or future employer.
+These projects were developed on personal time using personal equipment and do not use or reference any confidential or proprietary information of any employer.

+These works are not affiliated with, sponsored by, or owned by any employer past or present, unless explicitly stated otherwise.